amoerie/HtmlBuilders/README.md

 	</label>
 ```

-But here's the catch: you get the object as an incoming parameter in a method!
+_But here's the catch: you get the object as an incoming parameter in a method!_

-### TagBuilder madness
+Before: TagBuilder madness

 ```c#
 	public TagBuilder AddSomeAttributes(TagBuilder label)